Our child safety code of conduct

 - comply with all reasonable directions provided by Make-A-Wish Australia

-- ensure they have a valid Working with Children Check for their state of residence at all times
+- hold a valid Working with Children Check for their state of residence at all times

 - adhere to the Make-A-Wish Australia Safeguarding Children and Young People Policy at all times; this includes reporting requirements and contacting the police if a child or young person is at immediate risk of abuse (telephone 000)